2023 Best Value Nursing Master's Degree Schools in Georgia

 Top 10 Best Nursing Master's Degree Schools

 Our 2023 rankings named Georgia Southwestern State University the best value school in Georgia for nursing students working on their master’s degree.
-GSW is a small public school located in the distant town of Americus.
+GSW is a small public school located in the town of Americus.

 GSW graduate students pay an average of $4,892 in in-state tuition and fees each year.